MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 1. In the navigation pane for the storage account, scroll to the **Security and networking** section and select **Access keys**.
 2. Select the **Show** button for **key1**.
 3. Select the **Copy** icon to the right of the **Connection string** to copy the value to your clipboard.
-4. Open the `local.settings.json` file and paste the value for the **Values.AzureWebJobsStorage** property.
+4. Open the `local.settings.json` file and paste the value for the **AzureWebJobsStorage** property.

 ## 12. Create container for Azure Blob Storage